Dorothy Fuldheim: Early life and early career

 Fuldheim, an American of Jewish descent, was born in Passaic, New Jersey.
 She spent her childhood in Milwaukee, Wisconsin.
 Prior to working in broadcasting, she was an elementary school teacher.
 Social activist Jane Addams recruited her in 1918 to speak about social causes, which started her career as a public speaker.
 For the next 19 years, Fuldheim frequently spoke about topics relating to foreign policy and social causes.

 Fuldheim entered broadcasting with the debut of a weekly program over Cleveland radio station WTAM on December 12, 1929, and added a daily program over the NBC Red Network on August 28, 1933, that WTAM originated.
-Her speeches which advocated hot-button issues like birth control and publicly-owned utilities and railroads earned her the nicknames of "militant Cleveland lecturer" and "the American H. G. Wells", quickly becoming a fixture on the circuit with 3,500 speeches given during a 20-year span.
-Fuldheim traveled internationally and visited prewar Europe on an annual basis, notably interviewing Engelbert Dollfuss two days before his assassination, and Adolf Hitler in 1932 shortly before his rise to power.
+Her speeches which advocated hot-button issues like birth control and her opposition to publicly owned utilities and railroads earned her the nicknames of "militant Cleveland lecturer" and "the American H. G. Wells", quickly becoming a fixture on the circuit with 3,500 speeches given during a 20-year span.
+Fuldheim traveled internationally and visited interwar Europe on an annual basis, notably interviewing Engelbert Dollfuss two days before his assassination, and Adolf Hitler in 1932 shortly before his rise to power.
 Interviews like these, which were conducted to help provide source material for her lectures, also informed her approach to broadcasting as the first female news analyst in network radio while with NBC Red.

 WJW radio, also based in Cleveland, began airing daily news commentaries by Fuldheim starting in June 1944 as part of their Newspaper of the Air program.
-Fuldheim had hired by WJW based on her reputation as a public speaker, a career that continued unabated.
-WJW assigned her to attend the San Francisco Conference that established the United Nations and interview attendees, along with monitoring any developments.
+Fuldheim was hired by WJW based on her reputation as a public speaker, a career that continued unabated.
+WJW assigned her to attend the San Francisco Conference that established the United Nations to interview attendees and monitor any developments.
 In a subsequent lecture, she warned about rising tensions between the U. S. and the Soviet Union, saying "unless the United States finds a way to work with Russia harmoniously, we are doomed."
-During this period, Dorothy spoke about and advocated for the peace movement and peacekeeping both prior to and after the end of World War II, along with maintaining social welfare programs domestically.
+During this period, Dorothy spoke about and advocated for the peace movement and peacekeeping both prior to and after the end of World War II along with maintaining social welfare programs domestically.

-Fuldheim additionally engaged in literary criticism and book reviews, with one review for the Kathleen Winsor novel Forever Amber drawing a capacity crowd of 600 females; Fuldheim expressed shock at the number of people wanting to hear her discuss a "badly-written book" centering around sex appeal, while expressing chagrin over her other lectures not netting such large audiences.
+Fuldheim additionally engaged in literary criticism and book reviews, with one review for the Kathleen Winsor novel Forever Amber drawing a capacity crowd of 600 women; Fuldheim expressed shock at the number of people wanting to hear her discuss a "badly-written book" revolving around sex appeal while expressing chagrin over her other lectures not netting such large audiences.
 In addition to her daily program, Fuldheim hosted Young America Thinks over WJW, a weekly public affairs open forum program aimed at high school students in collaboration with the Cleveland Board of Education.